-NSMC Salem Hospital and NSMC Union Hospital are designated Stroke Centers, which means our emergency departments are able to rapidly diagnosis and treat stroke patients, and also administer brain imaging scans as needed.
-NSMC neurologists conduct patient evaluations and administer clot-busting medications to those who need it.
+NSMC Salem Hospital and NSMC Union Hospital are designated Stroke Centers, which means our emergency departments and inpatient units are able to rapidly diagnosis and treat stroke patients, and also administer brain imaging scans as needed.
+NSMC physicians in collaboration with Massachusetts General Hospital (MGH) neurologists conduct patient evaluations and administer clot-busting medications to those who need it.
 NSMC Salem Hospital and NSMC Union Hospital have been recognized by the American Heart Association/American Stroke Association with the Get With The Guidelines (GWTG) Gold Plus Award.
-Salem Hospital was also awarded Target Stroke Elite Plus Honor Roll.
 Learn more

 Call 911 if you think someone is having a stroke.